As Imelda's remnants head north, it will continue dumping rain on Texas, Louisiana and Arkansas

 Parts of southeast Texas and southwest Louisiana are still under flash flood watches, the National Weather Service said late Thursday.
 Parts of Arkansas will also see periods of heavy rain throughout Friday, with rainfall totals reaching up to 4 inches in some areas, CNN meteorologist Haley Brink said.

 In its wake, the storm left some of Houston's neighborhoods swimming in several feet of water.
-It is the 7th wettest tropical cyclone in US history, according to the National Weather Service.
+It is the seventh wettest tropical cyclone in US history, according to the National Weather Service.

 There was at least one storm-related death in Harris County, officials said.
 A man in his 40s or 50s was pulled from a van found submerged in Houston floodwaters Thursday evening, according to Harris County Sheriff Ed Gonzalez.
 He died after being transported to the hospital.

 Imelda dumped more than 15 inches across Harris County, plunging cars and streets under water.
-Some areas in neighboring Jefferson County saw a whooping 43 inches of water.
+Some areas in neighboring Jefferson County saw a whopping 43 inches of water.

 Neighbors rescue neighbors